 - Turn heat to medium low, and cook uncovered for about 45 minutes, stirring occasionally, until onions are soft and caramelized.
 Watch carefully for any signs of burning, and turn heat lower if needed.

-- Add the beef broth, black pepper, bay leaf and thyme, stirring well.
+- Add the beer, beef broth, Worcestershire sauce, black pepper, salt, bay leaf and thyme, stirring well.
 Bring heat up to a boil, then reduce to a simmer and allow to simmer for 15-20 minutes.
+Remove bay leaf.

-- Put four ramekins on a baking sheet and ladle soup into each one.
+- Put six French onion soup bowls or oven-safe soup bowls on a baking sheet and ladle soup into each one.

 - Put toasted french bread on top of each, and pile shredded cheese on top of the toasted bread.

-- Bake for about 10 minutes, or until cheese melts.
+- Broil for about 5 minutes, or until cheese melts.